Orgazination/mainsite/README.md

 # mainsite
-take it, fuck with it I don't care.
+Take it, fuck with it I don't care.

 Everything should be commented so it's nice and easy to understand (easter eggs not included)